mattisherwood/rickandmorty-teambuilder/README.md

 This is deployed on the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+[3hr]: screenshots/3hr-screenshots.png "Screenshot of the app after 3 hours"